jvcasill/defense/index.md

 ## Summary of findings

 - The LL group, but not the bilingual group, was affected by semantic processing
-- L2 representations are fragile and susceptible to CLI during early stages of phonetic category formation
+- L2 representations are susceptible to CLI during early stages of phonetic category formation

 --- .segue bg:grey